-Join Dan Violet Sagmiller for an in-depth discussion in this video Safe to build, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Safe to build, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Our codebase has the ability to express…when a building is safe to build.…Express, but not decide.…We have to teach it how to decide.…To accomplish this, I'll need to make sure the building…is over the navigable terrain.…To do this, I'm going to go into the scripts folder…and then edit the RTSManager.…In the RTSManager, the first thing I'm gonna do…is add a using Link statement.…using System.Link.…Next, I scroll down a little bit to find the…IsGameObjectSafeToPlace.…